What is immunity?

 ‘Natural immunity’ develops after a person gets exposed to a particular disease-causing microorganism by contracting infection with the real disease while ‘Vaccine-induced immunity’ is gained when a killed and//or weakened version of any pathogenic microorganisms is introduced through vaccination.

-Now, if an already immunized person contacts this disease in near future, the immunological system will be able to recognize and immediately produce antibodies that are required for combating it.
-Of both types of immunity, the ‘active type’ immunity is considered to have a long duration and lasts for an entire lifetime.
+If an already immunized person near the future contracts a disease, the immune system will recognize it and produce antibodies that are required to combat it.
+Both types of immunity are considered to have a long duration.

-The major advantage related to developing passive immunity is the immediate protection provided by it while on the other hand, development of active immunity requires time that can last up to numerous weeks.
+Immunity is immediate protection that would work quickly.
+Active immunity requires time to build and can last up to weeks.
 When compared to active immunity, passive immunity lasts for a duration of fewer weeks or even months.
 Thus, immunity is the body’s inherent protective response towards any disease-causing microorganism.

 How does one develop immunity?